liqotech/liqo/docs/pages/User/Install/platforms/aks.md

 #### About AKS

-Azure Kubernetes Service (AKS) is a managed Kubernetes service, which is available on the Microsoft Azure public cloud.
+Azure Kubernetes Service (AKS) is a managed Kubernetes service available on the Microsoft Azure public cloud.

 #### Scenarios

 This guide will show you how to install Liqo on your AKS cluster.
 AKS clusters have by default an Internet-exposed API Server and can easily expose LoadBalancer services using public IPs.
 As discussed in [Scenarios](/user/scenarios) section, those latter are the requirements to have a "public-exposed" cluster, which can be accessed by other Liqo instances.

-Liqo may be installed on a newly created clusters or on existing ones.
+Liqo may be installed on newly created clusters or existing ones.

 ### Installation